aamirdjearam/Budget-WP-Instance-on-AWS-WriteUp/README.md

 Lightsail is one of the most popular services available on AWS due to it's simplicity.
 In under 2 minutes, a user can create and host a wordpress instance.
 While this accessibility is certainly nice and the costs are very competitive with on-demand instances, it is less cost-efficent compared to reserved instances.

-It is assumed that Lightsail uses T2 Nano instances for its least expensive plan ($3.5 USD).
+It is assumed that Lightsail uses T2 Nano (limited) instances for its least expensive plan ($3.5 USD).
 This can be inferred as it lists having only [1 VCPU](https://aws.amazon.com/lightsail/pricing/) similar to the T2 options on the EC2 Menu.

+Lightsail does come with some benefits for the pricing, mainly the 1TB of Transfer included in the plan.

+All in all if the customer would like a very simple to setup and maintain solution without any unexpected costs, Lightsail is certainly the way to go.
+In the case of AWS Ultimate Cheat Sheet, we are aiming to maximize our performance per dollar while maintaining scalability so the use of scalable T3a instances are the better solution.
+Lightsail instances are also only avialable in certain availabilty zones, so if latency is a concern